neilmiddleton/neilmiddleton.github.com/hosting_with_heroku.markdown

 The single most important piece of advice for developing Heroku applications is to match the environment as close as possible.

-#Web Server
+###Web Server

 Coming soon...

-#Add Ons
+###Add Ons

 Coming soon...

-#Database
+###Database

 If you're going to be deploying to Heroku as 'default' as possible then Heroku will provide you with a shared PostgreSQL database.
 Whilst ActiveRecord should take care of a lot of the differences between the various databases if you go 'off the beaten track' and start using find_by_sql then you <strike>may</strike>will encounter problems.
 It may not be in your code but if you make use of Gems that have only considered sqlite or mySQL then you're going to encounter a problem.
-To minimise this request develop using PostgreSQL locally - it's an easy install via Homebrew or MacPorts.
+To minimise this risk develop using PostgreSQL locally - it's an easy install via Homebrew or MacPorts.

-#Environment Variables
+###Environment Variables

 Coming soon...